sdickscheid/react-redux-camera-shopping-cart/README.md

 ## Stretch Goals

+* The ability to sort by name or rating (default is name)
+* Use the [ReactStars](https://www.npmjs.com/package/react-stars) library to replace the rating number with a set of stars.
+Make sure that the user can't edit the rating.
-### Use React Router v4 to build a React user interface.
+* Using React Router v4 to build a React user interface, create the ability for a user to visit "/cart", which will render a `Cart` (or `Checkout`), component.

-### User stories:
-* When a user visits "/" your new Home component should render.
-* When a user visits "/cart" a Cart, or checkout, component should render.

 The `Cart` (or `Checkout`) component is different from your live cart preview component, but instead the page where users will fill in their info when submitting an order.